Asabeneh/30-Days-Of-Python/04_Day_Strings/04_strings.md

 print(result) # The area of a circle with radius 10 is 314
 ```

-- index(): Returns the lowest index of a substring, additional arguments indicate starting and ending index (default 0 and string length - 1)
+- index(): Returns the lowest index of a substring, additional arguments indicate starting and ending index (default 0 and string length - 1).
+If the substring is not found it raises a valueError.

 ```py
 challenge = 'thirty days of python'